-Stein Mart's style is to operate department-like stores that feature discount prices.
-With some 260 shops in some 30 states, it sells off-price women's, men's, and children's brand-name clothing.
+Stein Mart's style is to operate department store-like stores that feature discount prices while maintaining an upscale vibe.
+With about 290 shops in some 30 states as well as an online presence, it sells off-price women's, men's, and children's brand-name clothing.
 Fashions range from casual to formal.
 Stein Mart also sells jewelry, handbags, linens, home decor, and gifts.
-Independent firms lease Stein Mart's shoe and fragrance departments.
-Its upscale women's boutiques are sometimes staffed by socialites who work part-time to receive employee discounts.
-Russian immigrant Sam Stein founded Stein Mart in the early 1900s.
-The company had one store in Greenville, Mississippi, until 1977, when it began growing rapidly.
-Chairman Jay Stein, the founder's grandson, controls Stein Mart.
+An independent firm leases Stein Mart's shoe departments.
+Its target customers are mature women with household incomes of $100,000 and a taste for bargains.
+Stein Mart tries to place stores in shopping malls in upscale areas.
+Chairman Jay Stein, the founder's grandson, controls the company.

 Eschewing shoes, Stein Mart prefers to outsource its footwear department to proven shoe retailers.